 “You’re all vampires,” I accuse them.
 Patricia takes it as a compliment.

 We cruise PCH from Long Beach and park on the street in Huntington Beach, a dumpy surf town with a pier.
 Everyone refuses to join me on the sand, saying they can watch me surf from the pier.
 I do a quick beach change into my old Speedo.
 As I walk toward the water, several girls giggle and point at me.
 Naturally I flex, which makes everyone laugh.
 I notice that only middle-age men wear Speedos.
-Maybe they’ve been to Europe and think it’s cool to have their expansive bellies hang over the skimpy nylon that holds their manhood.
+Maybe they went to Europe and think it is cool to have their expansive bellies hang over the skimpy nylon that holds their manhood.
 One gives me a thumbs up.

 Checking the waves, I realize they are bigger and steeper than the ones at Zuma Beach.
 I swim out, diving under the white water rolling toward the beach.
 I quickly learn to lay flat on the bottom as the waves pass over me.
 I come up each time and take as many swim strokes as possible before the next wave of white water reaches me.
 It takes time, but eventually I’m out far enough in the ocean that the waves are still forming.
 I think about the song ‘Forming,’ Safety and Gerber.